UNC-Libraries/jitterbug/README.md

 ## Installation
 1. If you are not a member of the Jitterbug LDAP group, submit a ticket and request access.
 You must be a member of the group in order to log into Jitterbug.
 2. Get a fresh Jitterbug MySQL production database dump from a UNC library sysadmin.
 3. Because the dump will contain views, you will need to remove the SQL security definers in the dump file.
-Using sed (on Mac OSX):
+Using sed (on Mac OS X):
 ```bash
 $ sed -i '' 's/DEFINER=[^*]*\*/\*/g' jitterbug-20170206.sql
 ```